 A Survey of Modern Chinese, Academic and Technical Chinese Writing, Symbolic Communication across Languages, Introduction to Translation, Media Languages and Communication, Translation Studies, Contrastive Analysis of Chinese and English, Project in Language Studies, English for Advanced Academic Writing, Service Learning Subject and other General University Requirement (GUR) subjects.

-Bilingual Workshop for Verbal and Non-verbal Communication, Bilingual Workshop for Parallel Text Drafting, Functions of Corporate Communication, Corporate Chinese, Bilingual Workshop for Internal Corporate Communication, Bilingual Workshop for External Corporate Communication, Persuasive Communication in Greater China, Glocalization and Corporate Communication, Cultural Signs and Corporate Communication, Intercultural Communication, Translation for Business and Commerce, Translation for the Media, Consecutive Interpreting, Translation for Science and Technology, Translation for Legal Work, Introduction to Literary Translation, Simultaneous Interpreting, Machine Aided Translation, Psycholinguistics, Language Cognition and Brain, Language Acquisition, Sounds of Language, Information Technology for Language Professionals, Varieties of Written Chinese, Analysis of Cantonese, Language and Society, Language and Speech Production: Anatomical and Physiological Perspectives, Techniques in Language Sciences, Statistics for Language Studies, Advanced Putonghua Communication Skills, Great Works in Chinese Literature, Comparative Literature, Contemporary Chinese Society through Literature, Humour and Language, Classical Chinese and Comparative Rhetoric.
+Bilingual Workshop for Verbal and Non-verbal Communication, Bilingual Workshop for Parallel Text Drafting, Functions of Corporate Communication, Bilingual Workshop for Internal Corporate Communication, Bilingual Workshop for External Corporate Communication, Persuasive Communication in Greater China, Glocalization and Corporate Communication, Cultural Signs and Corporate Communication, Intercultural Communication, Translation for Business and Commerce, Translation for the Media, Consecutive Interpreting, Translation for Science and Technology, Translation for Legal Work, Introduction to Literary Translation, Simultaneous Interpreting, Machine Aided Translation, Psycholinguistics, Language Cognition and Brain, Language Acquisition, Sounds of Language, Programming and Data Analysis for Language Studies, Varieties of Written Chinese, Analysis of Cantonese, Language and Society, Child Communication Disorders and Special Education Needs, Analysis of Language Samples: Clinical Implications, Communication Disorders Across the Life Span, Language and Speech Production: Anatomical and Physiological Perspectives, Techniques in Language Sciences, Statistics for Language Studies, Great Works in Chinese Literature, Contemporary Chinese Society through Literature, and Comparative Rhetoric.

-More information on the subjects offered can be obtained here.
+More information on the subjects offered can be found here.

 (The above subject list is subject to revision.)